GENERAL:

 Who is [other character]?

-Aside from Broadsword, Megan, and a few other NPCs (like Blerts and Grafs), all of the new playable characters and NPCs come from existing video games.
+Aside from Broadsword, Megan, and a few other NPCs (like Jonathan, Tantrunts, Frightlights, and the Graf family), all of the new playable characters and NPCs come from existing video games.
 Many of them are taken from the original games that SMBX 1.3 pulled from as well as their many spinoff series.

 EDITOR: